Adikumaw/trading_strategy_finder/scripts/platinum_layer_readme.md

 The Platinum Layer operates in a two-stage process:

-1.  **`platinum_combinations_generator.py` (The Blueprint Creator):** This script is now a sophisticated scanner that generates advanced strategy "blueprints."
-It no longer just checks if a SL/TP is _at_ a level, but rather **bins the placement into 10% increments**.
-It creates blueprints like: _"SL placed 70-80% of the way to resistance, TP is a 0.5% ratio."_ This vastly expands the search space for nuanced strategies.
+1.  **`platinum_combinations_generator.py` (The Blueprint Creator):** This sophisticated scanner generates advanced strategy "blueprints."
+It bins SL/TP placements into 10% increments (including negative/directional placements), creating blueprints like: _"SL placed 70-80% of the way to resistance, TP is a 0.5% ratio."_

-2.  **`platinum_strategy_discoverer.py` (The Rule Miner):** This is the main engine.
-It takes each binned blueprint and uses a **Decision Tree Regressor** to find specific market conditions under which that blueprint has a high _predicted win rate_.
-It is designed to be run repeatedly, incorporating new data and feedback from backtesting.
+2.  **`platinum_strategy_discoverer.py` (The Pattern Significance Engine):** This is the main engine.
+It takes each blueprint and uses a **Decision Tree Regressor** to find specific market conditions that historically led to a **high frequency of successful trades** (a high "trade density").

 ---